Tvoje lice zvuči poznato (Croatian TV series)

-Tvoje lice zvuči poznato is a Croatian singing reality competition television series based on Your Face Sounds Familiar.
+Tvoje lice zvuči poznato is a Croatian singing reality competition television series.
+It is the Croatian iteration of the Your Face Sounds Familiar franchise.
 The series features various celebrities dressing up and performing as notable singers in order to earn the title of the winner.

 The series debuted on 5 October 2014 on Nova TV.
-Eight seasons were broadcast so far, with an upcoming ninth season currently running.
-It is currently hosted by Igor Mešin and Filip Detelić, and judged by Minea, Goran Navojec, Mario Roth, and Enis Bešlagić.
+Nine season were broadcast so far.
+As of 2026, the show is hosted by Igor Mešin and Filip Detelić, and judged by Martina Stjepanović Meter, Goran Navojec, Mario Roth, and Enis Bešlagić.

 In 2021, the seventh season of the series aired as Tvoje lice zvuči poznato: All Stars, and featured the return of the contestants from the first six seasons.

 Format

 The show challenges various celebrities (mostly singers and actors) to perform as a different iconic music artists every week, which is chosen by the show's "Randomiser."
 The 'Randomiser' can choose any older or younger artist available in the machine, or even a singer of the opposite sex, as well as a deceased singer.
 Before the celebrities perform, their preparation process for the performance is shown.
 After their performance, the contestants are critiques by the panel of judges.

 The contestants are awarded points from the judges, as well as from each other, based on their performances.
 The judges give points from 4 to 12, with the exception of 11.
 After that, each contestant awards 5 points to a fellow contestant of their choice (known as "Bonus" points).
 In the semi-final week, four contestants with the highest number of votes qualify to the final.
 In the grand final, previous points are transformed into 4-7 system;the judges award points from 8 to 12, and contestants award 5 points to a fellow contestant of their choice.
 The winner of each episode wins 10 000 HRK, and the winner of the season wins 40 000 HRK.
 All money goes to charity of winner's own choice.
 A season usually lasts 13 weeks.

 In the third episode of the third season, jokers were introduced.
 The celebrities had ability to use their joker once per season when they didn't like what the Randomiser had chosen for them to perform, or if they thought the task is too difficult.
 They could choose another contestant to perform instead of them.

 It was announced that the show will get even more new content in the fourth season, but the 'Joker' ability was removed.
 The new feature in the fourth season was the introduction of holographic performances.
 If the "Randomiser" chooses a celebrity should perform a duet, they can do it using the pre-recorded hologram for one of the given singers.